 How can I get involved?

 The virtual power plant is available in metro Adelaide.
-If you live in the area and want to join the virtual power plant, contact us today to see if you’re eligible to get involved.
+If you live in the area and want to enjoy the power of connected battery technology from just $3,999,* contact us today to see if you’re eligible to get involved.

 For customers who aren’t eligible to participate, you can register your interest to stay updated about future AGL virtual power plant and battery projects.

 1 *Eligibility criteria apply. $3,999 is limited to first 500 eligible phase three customers; AGL reserves the right to extend the offer and the offer may be subject to change or expire without notice, and does not include backup power.
 Backup power is available for an additional $899.